Loading

 Community

 The Bulletin is active in sharing creativity, entertainment and arts in the community.
 We keep abreast of community artists and all kinds of entertainers.
 We have hosted an Open Mic Nite twice each month since 2005.
-We have been active in the city’s Rail Fest and Country Bluegrass celebrations, always seeking to provide opportunities for emerging musicians and artists.
+We were active in the city’s Rail Fest and Country Bluegrass celebrations, always seeking to provide opportunities for emerging musicians and artists.

 In 2017, the Bulletin began organizing annual “Music on the Bricks” celebrations, closing off the core downtown streets on a Saturday afternoon and evening in mid-August to motor vehicles, presenting top local musicians to the public, as well as children’s games, food, beer and other refreshments.
 The all-family street festival has been a monster hit with the public.